iuDataSciencePythonI590/final-project_the-python-pack/README.md

 PHASE 2

 Mindy Baker: We continued our weekly conference calls for Phase 2 and uploaded each of our notebooks to github for team review.
+Once we have had an opportunity each other's work, we discuss and make changes.
 We seem to have a better grasp on using github.

 Eric Kavales: